 Evaluation of Technical criteria according to the Draft Regulations

-According to the Draft Preferential Procurement Regulations 2016, paragraph 4, it states the following: An Organ of State must:
+According to the Preferential Procurement Regulations 2017, paragraph 3, it states the following: An Organ of State must:

 We are eagerly awaiting the final amended Regulations and as soon as it has been gazetted we will report on all the changes that will have an effect on your tender responses.

 To learn more about this and many other tender conditions please attend one of our How-to-Tender workshops.
 For more information on the tender courses please email Werner at firstname.lastname@example.org

 This article was written by Werner van Rooyen, Director of HowToTender (Pty) Ltd. which specializes in tender consulting and tender training.